dstodev/factorio-server/README.md

 This script assumes the server is accessible via `localhost`, but the underlying C++ client `./rcon/main.cxx` supports sending messages to any host.

-To use `send-rcon.sh`, you must first set an RCON password.
-**Without an RCON password, you cannot**:

-- Gracefully stop the server using `./script/stop-server.sh`, because it uses RCON to send the shutdown command.
-- Use `./script/backup.sh` without the `--force` flag, because it uses RCON to send the save command.

-To set an RCON password, edit `./server-files/server.properties`:

-- set `enable-rcon=true`
-- set `rcon.port=25575` (or update `./docker/.env` to match)
-- set `rcon.password=YourRconPassword`

-then make a file `./rcon/secret` containing the same password in plaintext.

 ## Backups